 Untreated sleep apnea is so dangerous as it puts enormous pressure on your body organs and impairs their ability to function normally, particularly your heart and lungs.
 Whenever you stop breathing, your oxygens levels drop significantly and start to affect every physiological function in your body.

 For most people, it’s safe to hold your breath for a few minutes.
 But if you hold your breath for much longer, the low oxygen levels can cause an array of heath complications.
-Sleep apnea exposes your body to the following health risks:
+Sleep apnea causes anxiety to its patients as well, because they struggle to comfortably sleep throughout the night.
+This condition exposes your body to the following health risks:

 1. High Blood Pressure